junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Sam and Jack are waiting for him.
 The duty of saving the Earth is still waiting for him.

 Dean drags himself out of the car.
 Feeling way too tired to focus on what he should do.
-Why does it have to be them?
-But in the end, Cas sacrifices for him so he can do his job, Cas loves him for being good at it, doesn't he?
+Why does it always have to be them?
+But in the end, Cas sacrifices for him so he can do his job, Cas *loves* him for being good at it, for caring, doesn't he?
 Dean walks towards them.

 Everyone's eyes are full of grief.
 Everyone for a different reason.